*Post also available in: 日本語

 Cynata’s Cymerus™ Technology

 Although MSCs are being explored in more than 1,000 clinical trials worldwide, robust technologies for scaling and standardizing the manufacture of MSCs are scarce.
-Because Cynata is the only company using iPSCs as starting material for manufacturing therapeutic MSCs, it has the potential to solve a bottleneck in therapeutic use of MSCs.
+Because Cynata is using iPSCs as starting material for manufacturing therapeutic MSCs, it has the potential to solve a bottleneck in therapeutic use of MSCs.

 For the first time in history, MSCs can be manufactured in unlimited quantities, in uniform batches, from a single donor, and at low cost – a powerful combination of advantages.
 This makes the Cymerus™ technology is a needed solution to traditional stem cell manufacturing challenges.